Graduate Certificate in Clinical Dentistry (Oral Rehabilitation)

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Graduate Certificate in Clinical Dentistry (Oral Rehabilitation) course is run every second year in even numbered years only.
+The Graduate Certificate in Clinical Dentistry (Oral Rehabilitation) provides dental graduates with the skills and knowledge to manage treatment involving oral rehabilitation, including oral implant treatment, in general dental practice.
+This course is run every second year in even numbered years only.

 Further course information